Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 framework.

-3. Absence of standard SU(3) color.
-The octahedral defect does not participate in QCD
+The octahedral defect does not

-4. Single dark-matter species.
-The framework predicts a single dark-matter species at the
+The minimal framework predicts a single dom-

-different mass scales would require extension of the framework.
+dark-matter species at distinctly dierent mass scales would require extension of the frame-

 tiparticle.
 Observation of a Dirac-type dark sector with distinct particle/antiparticle, or